Skip to next element

 Delta-8 exists in a legal gray area.
 The 2018 Farm Bill legalized hemp plants along with its cannabinoids and terpenes as long as the final product contains less than 0.3% Delta-9 THC.
 However, because Delta-8 THC can be derived from hemp, it’s often sold in states where Delta-9 THC is restricted.

-Nonetheless, some states have specifically banned delta-8 THC, citing concerns about its unregulated production as a “semi-synthetic cannabinoid” and potential health effects.
+Nonetheless, some states have specifically banned Delta-8 THC, citing concerns about its unregulated production as a “semi-synthetic cannabinoid” and potential health effects.

 Is Delta-9 THC Legal?